UDTechLLC/blockchain-fs/README.md

 ### delete Issues

 * Check if filesystem is mounted.
-Perhaps should add flag for auto-unmounting before deleting.
+Perhaps should add flag for auto-unmounting before deleting

 `mount ORIGIN MOUNTPOINT`